Meng0625/immcantation/CONTRIBUTING.md

 + Use [markr](https://bitbucket.org/javh/markr) to convert the R man pages, vignettes, DESCRIPTION, README and CITATION files to Markdown to build the [MkDocs](http://www.mkdocs.org) documentation that is hosted on ReadTheDocs.

-#### Best practices for rebuilding docs with markr for an existing package:
+### Best practices for rebuilding R docs with markr for an existing package:

 1. Make sure the date, version and changelog in DESCRIPTION and NEWS are current!
 2. Delete the contents of `docs/topics` and `docs/vignettes`